ITNCNitra/itncnitra.github.io/README.md

 ## Contribution Guidelines
 1. Always create a new branch for your project or feature (`git checkout -b project-name` or `feature-name`).
+2. Always build first before adding output.css, deployments breaks without it.
-2. Write clear, descriptive commit messages.
+3. Write clear, descriptive commit messages.
-3. Push your branch and open a Pull Request when ready to merge into `main`.
+4. Push your branch and open a Pull Request when ready to merge into `main`.